damies13/rfswarm/Doc/FAQ.md

 ## does rfswarm support IPv6?

 As far as I know all components of rfswarm work with IPv6, what I can confirm works:
-- communication between the agents and server in IPv6 only network
+- communication between the agents and manager in IPv6 only network
-- communication between the agents and server in IPv6+IPv4 dual stack network
+- communication between the agents and manager in IPv6+IPv4 dual stack network
-- binding the server to an IPv6 address
+- binding the manager to an IPv6 address
-- configuring the agent ini file with IPv6 address of the server
+- configuring the agent ini file with IPv6 address of the manager
-- configuring the agent ini file with a server name that only resolves to an IPv6 address
+- configuring the agent ini file with a manager name that only resolves to an IPv6 address

 rfswarm works in IPv4 only networks as well.